EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   - On macOS: `EmotiBitSoftware-macOS/EmotiBitFirmwareInstaller.app/Contents/Resources`
   - On Linux: `EmotiBitSoftware-linux/ofxEmotiBit/EmotiBitFirmwareInstaller/bin/data`

-  The LSL protocol runs local LSL clocks on every system on the LSL network.
-When you record data using EmotiBit Oscilloscope, you have an option to add timestamps to the data in your Local LSl clock or to the local LSL clock of the marker generator.
-  To include the appropriate LSL time in the parsed output, just set the `addToOutput` filed to `true` in the `parsedDataFormat.json` file.
+  When you record data using EmotiBit Oscilloscope, you have an option to add timestamps to the data in your Local clock or to the local clock of the marker generator.<br>To include the appropriate LSL time in the parsed output, just set the **addToOutput** filed to `true` in the `parsedDataFormat.json` file.

-  For example, if you want to add the timestamps as per your local LSL clock (the clock on the system running the EmotiBit Oscilloscope), the file should look like as shown below
+  For example, if you want to add the timestamps as per your local LSL clock (the clock on the system running the EmotiBit Oscilloscope), the file should look like as shown below.
+When **addToOutput** is set to `True`, an additional column is added to the parsed output, with the column header equal to the `columnHeader` specified in the file.
   ```
   {
     "timestampColumns": [